 The US Court of Appeals in Philadelphia ruled in 2008 that the fine should be voided because the US Federal Communications Commission’s policy on indecency in broadcasting was arbitrary.

 A few weeks after the event (and this could only happen in America), a woman filed a federal lawsuit seeking billions of dollars for herself and “all Americans who watched the halftime show” for their “outrage, anger, embarrassment and serious injury”.
 I’m not sure how far she got with that one.

-Anyway, I feel sorry for Justin Timberlake; he seems like such a nice young man.
-He put his musical career on hiatus to focus on acting after the incident.
-He later stated that he "probably got 10 percent of the blame," explaining that "America's harsher on women" and "unfairly harsh on ethnic people.”
+Justin Timberlake put his musical career on hiatus to focus on acting after the incident.
+He later stated that he “probably got 10 percent of the blame,” explaining that “America’s harsher on women” and “unfairly harsh on ethnic people.”

 And Janet, well, she’s a Jackson, she’s alright.